Art & Food

 Stoke – Wakefield – Mapua (2 nights) – Motueka – Kaiteriteri

-A beautiful self-guided ride for foodies and lovers of wine, craft beer or art.
+This ride is for foodies and lovers of wine, craft beer or art.
 It takes a detour off the Great Taste Trail up into the Moutere foothills – the Tuscany of NZ.
-There are some stunning additional routes that can be added to this itinerary for some extra kilometers if required.
-There are some hills on this route, but nothing much over 100 metres and the views and down hills make it all worthwhile.
+This memorable area is best for reasonably fit cyclists as there are some hills.
+For one day of this itinerary the cycling is on roads, which are mostly very quiet.

 We recommend allowing plenty of time to explore the historic Moutere area (the only place in NZ where hops are grown) and to visit the Moutere Inn (serving local craft beers) and the premier vineyards here.